phillmv/okayfail.com-old/_posts/2011-01-18-thoughts-on-building-a-feed-reader.md

 <img src="img/readless.png" />

-In a nutshell, <a href="http://github.com/phillmv/thesis">Readless</a> predicts what you would like to read based off things you have read before, and does away with things you would not like to read.
-In fancier terms, I built a feed reader that uses online supervised text classification through a bayesian classifier to classify rss/atom feed entries and filter them based on that criteria.
+In a nutshell, <a href="http://github.com/phillmv/thesis">Readless</a> is a custom feed reader that uses online supervised text classification through a bayesian classifier to classify rss/atom feed entries and filter them based on that criteria.

 <hr>